 Examples of how e-learning can use gamification techniques:

-- Computer science where students can earn badges for introductory coding
+- Computer science – earning badges for introductory coding

-- Foreign languages where they can be part of a team who learns the most new words in a week
+- Foreign languages – being part of a team who learns the most new words in a week

-2. Decide what games will help students learn
+2. Decide what games will help them learn

-There are endless games that can be applied to your virtual classroom, so it’s important to narrow down which would be the most effective for your students.
+There are endless games that can be applied to your virtual courses, so it’s important to narrow down which would be the most effective for learners.

 - Flashcard apps to test their knowledge and track their scores